MauroCE/IntegratorSnippetExperiments/README.md

 # IntegratorSnippetExperiments
-Experiments about adaptivity with Integrator Snippets
+Experiments about adaptivity with Integrator Snippets.